FAQ

 Q: Does Analog Really Make A Difference?

 A: Yes although it depends on each project.
 Just adding the Pultec without the EQ even on helps round and an smooth digital tracks.
-Comparing to the digital plugin emulations, especially compressors, always showed them to be lacking in quality to the real hardware.
+Comparing to the digital plugin emulations, especially compressors, always showed them to be lacking in quality to the real hardware in how the attack and release stages feel.

 back to top